MathuxNY-73/leetcode/Graph/README.md

 The goal of this problem is to determine if two given values are associated with cousin nodes in a given binary tree.
 Cousin nodes should have the same depth but not the same parent.
-I tried to solve this problem using the Python language [Problem link](https://leetcode.com/problems/cousins-in-binary-tree/)
+I tried to solve this problem using the Python and Rust languages [Problem link](https://leetcode.com/problems/cousins-in-binary-tree/)
-As of May 7<sup>th</sup>, 2020:
+As of May 8<sup>th</sup>, 2020:
 - [X] Find a first working solution.
 I run through all nodes in the tree storing the parent and depth of wanted nodes in a storage, in this case a hashmap.
       Since I run through each node at the worst the run time complexity is O(N).
-Extra space needed is O(log N) for recursive call stack for the DFS.
+Extra space needed is O(N) for recursive call stack for the DFS.
 - [X] Submit solution.
 Got correct in 36 ms with 13.8 MB
+- [X] Use a second faster solution.
+It consists in a BFS on the tree with early stop if answer is found.
+In the worst case we still need to run through every node in the tree, so the runtime complexity remais O(N).
+Space needed is still O(N).
+- [X] Submit solution.
+Got correct in 0 ms with 2.1 MB
 - [X] Problem solved.